copperlabs/api/README.md

 ```

 ### Enterprise (multi-account) access
 This script will log in using a client ID and secret (provided out-of-band) and dump all meters for premises within the enterprise.
+This README captures the most common use-cases.
+Add '--help' to explore all available options for the script.

 #### Premise Listing:
 Download all premises created in the enterprise